PanagiotisDrakatos/VDF4J/README.md

 ## Legal Warning

 While this may be helpful for some, there are significant risks.
 VDF4J may be used only for Educational Purposes.
-Do not use it as a ransomware!
-You could go to jail if if you will use it for malicious purposes.<
+Do not use it for illegal purposes!
+You could go to jail if if you will use it for malicious purposes.

 ## Support